 See also: Where to Stay in Cocoa Beach

-1 Explore the Kennedy Space Center
+1. Explore the Kennedy Space Center

-On a barrier island just south of Cocoa Beach is the site of a glorious path of exploration, as well as some touching human tragedies and memorials.
-Here, the first Americans to orbit the earth and land on the moon shot off into space.
-The Kennedy Space Center tells the story of humankind's march into space — step by step, personality by personality, and mission-impossible by mission-impossible.
+On a barrier island just north of Cocoa Beach is the Kennedy Space Center Visitor Complex, the site of a glorious path of exploration, as well as some touching human tragedies and memorials.
+Here, the first Americans to orbit the Earth and land on the moon shot off into space.
+Today, the public face of the Kennedy Space Center tells the story of humankind's march into space — step by step, personality by personality, and mission-impossible by mission-impossible.

-3 Take a Trip Back in Time at Historic Cocoa Village
+3. Take a Trip Back in Time at Historic Cocoa Village

-Many towns call themselves "historic."
-But Historic Cocoa Village, the downtown core of the city of Cocoa, truly is - it was first settled in the middle of the 19th century.
-Now, in addition to being a shopping and entertainment district that retains its historic ambience, it has also become a legitimate 21st-century tourist attraction.
+Many towns refer to themselves as "historic."
+But Historic Cocoa Village, the downtown core of the city of Cocoa, truly is, and was in fact first settled in the middle of the 19th century.
+Now, in addition to being a shopping and entertainment district that retains its heritage ambience, it has also become a legitimate 21st-century tourist attraction.
 Here, the way it was, is the way it still is.

-4 See the Wild Things at the Brevard Zoo
+4. See the Wild Things at the Brevard Zoo

-This excellent zoo is a great place for education and interactive learning, as well as just plain fun.
-In the "Paws On Play" section, you can meet a variety of jumping, creepy, crawly critters from various regions of the world.
-In "Wild Florida," you can come up-close-and-personal with all the animals surrounding you on your Florida vacation.
-In the "Expedition Africa" section, you'll find yourself in the wilds of the "Dark Continent," and in "La Selva," if it flies, crawls, or hangs upside down from tree branches (like the two-toed sloth), you'll find it here.
+Just 25 minutes' drive from the beach, the excellent Brevard Zoo is a great place for education and interactive learning, as well as just good ol' family fun.
+In the zoo's Paws On Play section, you can meet a variety of jumping, creepy crawly critters from various regions of the world; in Wild Florida, you can get up-close-and-personal with the diverse animals native to Florida; in the Expedition Africa section, you'll find yourself in the wilds of the continent; and in La Selva, if it flies, crawls, or hangs upside down from tree branches (like the two-toed sloth), you'll find it here.